 Written agreements generally provide far more clarity about the terms of an agreement, and clear evidence of each party’s willingness to enter into the agreement.
 With a written agreement, the “four corners” rule applies.
 This rule allows the court to look at what is contained within the four corners of the contract document.
 This means that all negotiations that preceded the written contract, so long as fraud is not demonstrated, have little or no bearing on the contract that is binding.
 Anything materially significant to the transaction is assumed to have been included within the written contract.
 Similarly, once a written contract has been executed, subsequent changes to the agreement, to be enforceable in court, must also be in writing.

-Back at the imaginary mechanic shop, what if you learn that the repair order you signed meant that you would be paying an exorbitant rate for the needed repair.
+Back at the imaginary mechanic shop, what if you learn that the repair order you signed meant that you would be paying an exorbitant rate for the needed repair?
 Would a financially unwise decision be grounds for getting out of the contract?
 In Arizona, enforceability is not dependent on one party’s sense of fairness or agreeableness.
-If you agreed to the terms of a legal contract, the contract is binding.
-For more information on very limited scenarios where a three day right of rescission applies, follow this link to the AZ Attorney General
+If you agree to the terms of a legal contract, the contract is binding.
+On the other hand, Arizona law allows consumers to cancel a purchase within three business days after signing the contract.
+This is called a three-day right of rescission, and it applies to very limited scenarios.

-Real scenarios are complex and multidimensional.
 If you’re wondering whether or not you are a party to a binding contract, you have likely either made an offer that you feel was accepted, or accepted an offer that you feel was made to you.
 In either case, you feel you are justified in assuming that a legal agreement or contract was entered into.
 Alternatively, you may be in a situation where you are being accused of having made an offer or accepted an offer, and you have been told that you must comply with the supposed agreement, or perhaps you’ve even been accused of being in breach of a binding contract.
 In theory, the concepts of making an offer and accepting an offer seem very straightforward.
 Every contract case we review is different, and surprising interpretations of what does and does not constitute an offer, acceptance and consideration often emerge.
-Should you choose to seek legal advice or representation for your specific situation, the attorneys at Denton Peterson, PC would be eager to look closely at your situation, and advocate on your behalf.

-For business owners wanting to ensure that they have a valid contract for use with customers, clients, or suppliers – a contract that binds all parties to their respective agreements – we have a team of Mesa business lawyers with the experience and depth of insight to help get you favorably and securely positioned in all your legal forms and agreements.
+For business owners wanting to ensure that they have a valid contract for use with customers, clients, or suppliers, we have a team of Mesa business lawyers with the experience and depth of insight to help get you favorably and securely positioned in all your legal forms and agreements.
 Contact us today to learn more.